The Wild Welfare team has been in the USA, conducting our first welfare audit for a facility in North America.

 Our team were joined on the trip by Margaret Whittaker of Creative Animal Behaviour Solutions.
-She has joined us on several previous excursions and her input, particularly when it comes to elephant management, is invaluable.
+She has joined us on previous project visits and her input, particularly when it comes to elephant management, is invaluable.

-While in Tennessee, Margaret and the team visited The Elephant Sanctuary, which is a facility that houses both African and Asian elephant species.
+While in Tennessee, Margaret and the team visited The Elephant Sanctuary, a facility that houses both African and Asian elephants.
 The 11 elephants that currently call the facility home have been rehomed from performing institutions and now live a life of luxury encompassing expansive space to roam, a varied and naturalistic diet and a stimulating environment.

-While visiting, Margaret and the team gave two presentations to the keeping staff.
-One examined the modern concepts of animal welfare whilst the other spoke about how to assess quality of life within animals.
-The latter is hugely important in order to make objective decisions about animal management and care.
+Two presentations were given to keeping staff; one examined the modern concepts of animal welfare and the other covered how to assess quality of life within animals – the latter is hugely important in order to make objective decisions about animal management and care.

-We were heartened to visit the Discovery Centre within the facility which contained a huge world map on the wall in which Wild Welfare were represented.
-There were pegs all over this map denoting the projects that the sanctuary help to support.
+We were heartened to visit the Discovery Centre within the facility, which contains a huge world map on the wall detailing the global projects the sanctuary supports, on which Wild Welfare is represented for our work in Sabah, Malaysia.

 Thanks to generous funding from the sanctuary, the Wild Welfare team will be able to continue its work in Sabah into the future.
-We have a long standing relationship with Lok Kawi Wildlife Park, where we have previously conducted a welfare audit as well as conducting training workshops with the staff.
+We have a long standing relationship with Lok Kawi Wildlife Park, where we have previously conducted a welfare audit and carried out training workshops Park staff.

-Building a relationship with a facility and working to offer long-term support and advice is vital in order to achieve improvements to animal welfare standards.
-We are hugely grateful to The Elephant Sanctuary and all our other generous donors who help us to do this every day.
+Building a relationship with a facility and working to offer long-term support and advice is vital to achieve improvements in animal welfare standards and Wild Welfare is incredibly grateful to The Elephant Sanctuary and all its other generous donors who help us to do this.

 Notes to Editors